rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 First, try running again with the correct binary name - `hello-openshift`:
 ```
-> ./hello-openshift
+sh-4.2$ ./hello-openshift
-serving on 8080
-serving on 8888
+sh: ./hello-openshift: Permission denied
 ```

+Because we are running non-privileged container we cant change file permissions here.

-Now that we know where the issue is, we can change the entrypoint in the Dockerfile and rebuild the application:
+Now that we know where the issues are.
+1. Change the ENTRYPOINT value in the Dockerfile
+2. Open the file for execution
+3. Rebuild the application.

+We can do this by modifying dockerfile on the bastion host:
 ```
 > sudo vi Dockerfile
-  :
 # change
+USER 1001
 ENTRYPOINT ["/helo-openshift"]

- to
+# to

+RUN chmod 777 /hello-openshift
+USER 1001
 ENTRYPOINT ["/hello-openshift"]
 ```

 And rebuild the application:
 ```